mesosphere/d2iq-engineering-blog/content/posts/improved-crd-validation-with-common-expression-language/index.md

 The [validation rules][] feature (via the `CustomResourceValidationExpressions` feature gate) moved to beta (and therefore enabled by default) in Kubernetes v1.25.
 Validation rules enable the use of CEL to validate custom resource values.

-CEL describes itself as implementing `common semantics for expression evaluation, enabling different applications to more easily interoperate.` It has a similar syntax to expressions in C, Java, JavaScript, and Go, which makes it easy for developers to understand and use.
+CEL describes itself as implementing `common semantics for expression evaluation, enabling different applications to more easily interoperate`.
+It has a similar syntax to expressions in C, Java, JavaScript, and Go, which makes it easy for developers to understand and use.

 We'll work through some examples below to try to highlight the benefits of using CEL for validation, but the major benefit is not having to maintain and deploy extra code for validations that can be expressed clearly and concisely via CEL.
 Note that CEL is really powerful and these examples are not exhaustive.
 Take a look at the [Kubernetes documentation][validation rules] for further reading.